I Can Only Imagine (film)

-I Can Only Imagine is a 2018 American Christian biographical drama film directed by the Erwin Brothers and written by Alex Cramer, Jon Erwin, and Brent McCorkle, based on the story behind the group MercyMe's song of the same name, the best-selling Christian single of all time.
-The film stars J. Michael Finley as Bart Millard, the lead singer who wrote the song about his relationship with his father (Dennis Quaid).
+I Can Only Imagine is a 2018 American Christian biographical drama film directed by the Erwin Brothers and written by Alex Cramer, Jon Erwin, and Brent McCorkle, based on the story behind the group MercyMe's song of the same name, one of the best-selling Christian singles of all time.
+The film stars J. Michael Finley as Bart Millard, the lead singer who wrote the song about his relationship with his father Arthur Millard (Dennis Quaid).
 Madeline Carroll, Trace Adkins, Priscilla Shirer, and Cloris Leachman also star.

 I Can Only Imagine was released in the United States on March 16, 2018.
 It was a box office success, grossing $86 million worldwide against a production budget of $7 million, earning more than twelve times its budget.
 It is the fifth highest-grossing music biopic and sixth highest-grossing Christian film of all-time in the United States.
-Some critics praised it as inspiring and noted it as an improvement compared to other faith-based films, while others called it flat and by-the-numbers.
 At the 2018 Dove Awards, the film won "Inspirational Film of the Year".